Your support is a lifeline for women with nowhere to turn

 Women are trapped in dangerous situations

-In 2023, more than half of applications to our emergency Vicar’s Relief Fund were on behalf of women, many of whom are invisible to the system.
-Trapped in unsafe, abusive and often exploitative housing with violent perpetrators, they are either financially, emotionally or practically unable to extricate themselves on their own.
+In 2025, around half of all applications to our emergency grants programme were on behalf of women, many of whom are invisible to the system.
+They are often trapped in unsafe, abusive or exploitative housing, living with violent partners, coercive family members, or in situations where their safety is at constant risk.

 And it’s only getting worse